 Wet Plate Collodion Photography is a process that utilizes chemistry to create an image from scratch on metal or glass.
 The photographer is in charge of creating their image, by hand, from start to finish.
 Positives on metal, or tintype photographs, as they are more commonly known, are familiar – much of your civil war era portraits, up until the early 1900s, utilized this process in its creation.
 Many contemporary photographers utilize this process today as a conversation with the past.
 This process is responsible for many historic negatives on glass, as well – photographers like William Henry Jackson, Julia Margaret Cameron, Gustave LeGrey, and Lady Clementina Hawarden all utilized wet plate collodion for their glass negative work.
 Tintypes and ambrotypes can frequently be found in antique stores and flea markets.

-Students may want to bring along their own 4×5 field camera.
 If interested, we recommend this true 4×5 wet plate back from Niles Lund of Lund Photographics.

 All images copyright Lisa Elmaleh.